vivganes/vivganes.github.io/index.md

 ---
 layout: page
-excerpt: 'Vivek Ganesan - A Techie, An Author, A Teacher, a blah, blah and a Blah!'
+excerpt: 'Vivek Ganesan - A Techie, An Author, A Coach, A Speaker, a blah, blah and a Blah!'
 tags:
   - Vivek
   - Ganesan